Dandylion6/Dandylion6.github.io/README.md

 *Click the thumbnail to see the demo video!*
 <br/>

 Created using C++ and the SFML library, this project was developed as an intake assignment.
-If you are interested in peeking under the hood, [here](https://github.com/Dandylion6/Per-The-Contract) you can find the repository of the project.
+If you are interested in peeking under the hood, [here](https://github.com/Dandylion6/Per-The-Contract) you can find the repository of the project or [here](https://dandylion6.itch.io/per-the-contract) for a playable copy.
 This project took a lot of effort to get working as it is my first ever time developing a game without an engine as well as with C++, yet I managed to wrap it all up within 3 months.

 ### Untitled Platformer
 ![Gameplay GIF](gifs/24-09-2022.gif)